Departmental Management/HR Guidance

 How to request:

 - Reusable Face Coverings: Contact your DOC to request reusable face coverings to distribute to your team when they move back to work on-site.
-DOCs should submit consolidated orders for SOCs at least 10 days before individuals return to work on-site.
+DOCs should submit consolidated orders for their units at least 10 days before individuals return to work on-site.

 - All other Face Coverings: Email email@example.com directly to request disposable face coverings, N95 respirators, or face shields.
 Currently, N95 respirators are reserved for use in healthcare settings (per CDC), unless required for task-specific hazards determined by EH&S risk assessment.